COVID-19 Special Considerations

 PASS/FAIL grades in response to the COVID-19 pandemic:

-We will accept all passing or passing equivalent grades for prerequisite coursework taken during the COVID-19 pandemic as long as the change from graded to P/F, S/U, or an equivalant binary mark, was mandated by your university.
+We will accept all passing or passing equivalent grades for prerequisite coursework taken during the COVID-19 pandemic as long as the change from graded to P/F, S/U, or an equivalent binary mark, was mandated by your university.
 You will have to submit official documentation with your application showing that a change to P/F, or an equivalent, was issued unilaterally by your institution for your course and you did not have the option to receive a letter grade.
 Documentation can include a forwarded e-mail or screenshot of a website announcement from your institution.
+You can request a letter grade from the course instructor or your institution’s registrar office.

 We also recognize that the COVID-19 pandemic has created significant delays in scheduling tests.
 We encourage students to submit their application even if they have not yet taken their entrance exam so that we can begin reviewing their application as soon as possible.